Dental Implants in Issaquah WA

 When you are missing some or all of your natural teeth, dental implants are a popular and attractive option to removable dentures.
 Patients appreciate the fact that implants remain in the mouth permanently and function exactly the same as natural teeth.
 If you have missing teeth, speak to Dr. Vanama about restoring them with dental implants.
 It is essential to do this as soon as possible to prevent problems with:

-Why Our Patients Love Dental Implants
+Why Our Patients in Issaquah Love Dental Implants

 According to the American Dental Association, dental implants have a 95 percent success rate with natural bone and an 85 to 90 percent success rate with grafted bone.